Akash-Verma-2000/Postaway-1/README.md

 - **`log.txt`** logger.middleware.js file is logging data in this file.

-- **`package-lock.json`** This file contains the information about the versions of all the dependencies.
+- **`package-lock.json`** This file contains information about the versions of all the dependencies.

 - **`index.js`**: Entry point of the application.